tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : The signature over the credential with the end-entity certificate's public key, using the scheme.

-The DelegatedCredential structure is similar to the CertificateVerify structure in TLS 1.3.
-Since the SignatureScheme is defined in TLS 1.3, TLS 1.2 clients should translate the scheme into an appropriate group and signature algorithm to perform validation.

 The signature of the DelegatedCredential is computed over the concatenation of: